RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 <b>Monitoring is easier than responding with NLG,</b> hence, 'like-bots' are easier to create, and there are many of them.
 They sometimes do classification mistakes, creating preliminary precedence for gamification analysis of them and reverse engineering.

-- This is under Natural Language Understanding, deeper than NLP and using Artificial Intelligence training on a GPU
+<b>- This is under Natural Language Understanding, deeper than NLP and using Artificial Intelligence training on a GPU</b>